sjrd/scala-js/javalib/src/main/scala/java/util/regex/README.md

 * a surrogate pair in a character class will be interpreted as *either* the high surrogate or the low surrogate, instead of both together,
 * etc.

-Since even regexes that contain only ASCII characters and have no flags are affected by some of these issues, we cannot simply declare those features as unsupported.
+Even patterns that contain only ASCII characters (escaped or not) and use no flags can behave incorrectly on inputs that contain surrogate characters (paired or unpaired).
-It would mean that virtually no regex would be correct in ECMAScript 5.1.
+A possible design would have been to restrict the *inputs* to strings without surrogate code units when targeting ES 5.1.
+However, that could lead to patterns that fail at matching-time, rather than at compile-time (during `Pattern.compile()`), unlike all the other features that are conditioned on the ES version.

 Therefore, we go to great lengths to implement the right semantics despite the lack of support for 'u'.

 #### Overall idea of the solution